Isn't she a cutie? |

 Su:

-I agree with you.
+you.
 It’s not always the main character we writers fall in love with.

 What advice would you give to indie authors getting ready to publish?